Octree-AI-Latex-Editor/tools/README.md

 - **Image to LaTeX** - Convert images of handwritten math and equations to clean LaTeX code using GPT-4o-mini
 - **PDF to LaTeX** - Convert PDF documents with mathematical content to clean LaTeX code using GPT-4o-mini
-- **Table to LaTeX** - Convert CSV, JSON, and Excel tables to clean LaTeX code using GPT-4o-mini
+- **Excel to LaTeX** - Convert CSV, JSON, and Excel tables to clean LaTeX code using GPT-4o-mini
 - **TikZ Generator** - Generate TikZ diagrams and graphics from text descriptions using GPT-4o-mini
 - **LaTeX Preview** - Live LaTeX editor with instant PDF preview
 - **Markdown to LaTeX** - Convert Markdown documents to clean LaTeX code using GPT-4o-mini